elnazshadkami/4-comma-Assignments_011/README.md

 A Yonkoma (4-Koma) manga was created, successfully conveying a complete story in just a few frames.
 Key sentences were defined to emphasize plot points, and through interactive sessions, images were generated to maintain the narrative flow, resembling a dynamic movie sequence.
 If the project were to be repeated, additional AI models would be incorporated to achieve more diverse visual outputs.
 Detailed images were effectively produced when clear, step-by-step guidance was provided.
 For future projects, a more extensive story will be developed, and a short film adaptation will be created using multiple AI tools to enhance creativity and ensure artistic consistency.

 ## Conclusion
-This study highlights AI’s transformative function in Yonkoma manga creation.
-The most memorable insight was AI’s ability to maintain artistic consistency while enhancing storytelling.
-By integrating structured prompts and iterative refinement, AI fosters co-creativity.
-Future advancements will further expand creative possibilities, redefining the relationship between human creativity and machine intelligence.
+This study shows how AI changes Yonkoma manga creation.
+The most interesting part was how AI keeps the art style the same while improving storytelling.
+By using clear prompts and refining images step by step, AI helps creativity.
+In the future, AI will expand artistic possibilities and reshape human-machine collaboration.
 <!-- Bibliography -->
 ## Bibliography
 [1] Betker, James, et al. "Improving Image Generation with Better Captions.” arXiv preprint arXiv:2309.12345, 2023, https://arxiv.org/abs/2309.12345.
 Accessed 28 Feb.
 2025.